JiHong88/suneditor/README.md

 # SunEditor
-Pure javscript based WYSIWYG web editor, with no dependencies
+Vanilla javscript based WYSIWYG web editor, with no dependencies.
+"SunEditor" assumes compatibility up to IE11 and other all browser without polyfill.

 #### Demo : <a href="http://suneditor.com" target="_blank">suneditor.com</a>